Arsenal news: 'He just binned me off!' - Cohen Bramall reveals Unai Emery snub after Gunners exit | Goal.com

 Bramall went straight into the Under-23s set-up and then in the summer was part of the senior squad that travelled to Australia and China for the club’s pre-season tour, playing in games against Sydney FC, Chelsea and Bayern Munich.

-He joined Birmingham City on loan later that summer but failed to make his mark with the Championship club, making just eight appearances in all competition for the Blues throughout the 2017-18 campaign.
+He joined Birmingham City on loan later that summer but failed to make his mark with the Championship club, making just eight appearances in all competitions for the Blues throughout the 2017-18 campaign.

 Bramall stayed with Arsenal last season, but again endured a frustrating time of things, playing a handful of times for Freddie Ljungberg’s Under-23s before being told he would be released at the end of his deal.